- I get a "No Internet Connection" error message on my device when I try to log in using Duo.

 - Enter your NetID and password when prompted.

 - On the Duo authentication screen, click Enter a Passcode.
 (Note: If you have Duo set up to perform Send Me a Push automatically, just click Dismiss, and then click Enter a Passcode.)
+(Note: The Remember me for 7 days feature has been disabled for "Extensive Data Access" users.)

 - Click Log In.
 Duo will log you in to your application.